bridgecrew-perf6/poop-garden-front/README.md

 ## days 24, 25 april 16, 17

 I think I have the accept functionality working. needs some testing to make sure, but then i can move on to declining requests.

+## day 26 april 18

+Completed request declone ability.
+Also added 3 step form to allow user to input poop information. right now total pounds of poop is just being console logged.
+It needs to be send to the back end to create/edit a poop profile.